1930–31 Swiss Cup: Format

 The Cup competition that had been introduced five years earlier, to relieve these rising differences, proved to be a success.
-This season 135 clubs applied to join the cup competition and, therefore, it began with a two preliminary rounds, before the main competition began.
-The first qualifying round was played at the end of August and second qualifing at the beginning of September 1930.
+This season 135 clubs applied to join the cup competition and, therefore, it began with two preliminary rounds, before the main competition began.
+The first qualifying round was played at the end of August and second qualifying at the beginning of September 1930.
 The first principal round was played at the beginning of October.
 The competition was to be completed on Sunday 10 May 1931, with the final, which this year was held at the Campo Marzio in Lugano.

 The preliminary rounds were held for the lower league teams that were not qualified for the main rounds.
 Reserve teams were not admitted to the competition.
 The 27 clubs from this season's top-tier, in the 1930–31 Swiss Serie A, joined the competition in the first principal round, which was played on Saturday and Sunday, 4 and 5 October.

 The matches were played in a knockout format.
 In the event of a draw after 90 minutes, the match went into extra time.
 In the event of a draw at the end of extra time, if agreed between the clubs, a second extra time was played.
 If the score was still level at the final whistle, a replay was foreseen and this was played on the visiting team's pitch.
 If no replay was agreed or the replay ended in a draw after extra time, a toss of a coin would establish the team that qualified for the next round.